rhysco8/bookmark-manager4/README.md

 As a user
 So that I can update my collection of bookmarks
 I want to add a bookmark

+As a user
+So I can remove my bookmark from Bookmark Manager
+I want to delete a bookmark
 ```

 ## Domain Model